 - Because of that, the visibility of brand content, including job postings, are much more visible.
 Thus it is more likely that people will apply.

 - There is also another upside to high brand awareness.
-It provides a solid ground to communicate an Employer Value Proposition and the benefits of working for the company.
+It provides a solid ground to communicate an Employee Value Proposition and the benefits of working for the company.

 - Clear-cut engaging EVP makes it easier for job seekers to decide whether it is worth applying or not.
 In cases of anonymous job postings, EVP and its delivery are the only tools you have to engage an applicant.